If and only if: Usage in definitions

-As an example, take the first example above, which states P→Q, where P is "the fruit in question is an apple" and Q is "Madison will eat the fruit in question".
-The following are four equivalent ways of expressing this very relationship:

-If the fruit in question is an apple, then Madison will eat it.

-Only if Madison will eat the fruit in question, is it an apple.

-If Madison will not eat the fruit in question, then it is not an apple.

-Only if the fruit in question is not an apple, will Madison not eat it.

-Here, the second example can be restated in the form of if...then as "If Madison will eat the fruit in question, then it is an apple"; taking this in conjunction with the first example, we find that the third example can be stated as "If the fruit in question is an apple, then Madison will eat it; and if Madison will eat the fruit, then it is an apple".

 In terms of Euler diagrams

 Euler diagrams show logical relationships among events, properties, and so forth.
 "P only if Q", "if P then Q", and "P→Q" all mean that P is a subset, either proper or improper, of Q. "P if Q", "if Q then P", and Q→P all mean that Q is a proper or improper subset of P. "P if and only if Q" and "Q if and only if P" both mean that the sets P and Q are identical to each other.

 More general usage

 Iff is used outside the field of logic as well.
 Wherever logic is applied, especially in mathematical discussions, it has the same meaning as above: it is an abbreviation for if and only if, indicating that one statement is both necessary and sufficient for the other.
 This is an example of mathematical jargon (although, as noted above, if is more often used than iff in statements of definition).

 The elements of X are all and only the elements of Y means: "For any z in the domain of discourse, z is in X if and only if z is in Y."